 “Butch- just re-book me on this fishing trip every year — for the rest of my life!”
 Dave Crispens

-Alaska-17-Bryan-bear-Bill A hunter could also spend his entire life here too, and never begin to touch all the opportunities.
-This is a hunter’s nirvana; the limit is FOUR Sitka black tail deer and you can also hunt for the giant Island Class of black bear.
-The bears here equal those on Vancouver Island, but you pay 1/5th or less to hunt them here!
+And a hunter also could also spend his entire life here, and never begin to touch all the opportunities.
+This is a hunter’s nirvana; the limit is THREE Sitka blacktail deer (subject to change), and you can also hunt for the giant Island Class of black bear.
+The bears here equal those on Vancouver Island, but you pay about 25% of a Vancouver hunt to hunt them here!
 So, if you can put the fishing rod down, the hunting is spectacular.
-Very unpopulated Island, the second biggest in the US, 150 miles long and 50 miles wide, and you’re rarely are in competition with others and quite often you’ll never see another human.
-Also no brown bears, so no threats to your well being, which is a plus.
+Very unpopulated Island, the second biggest in the U.S.; 150 miles long and 50 miles wide, and you’re rarely in competition with others and quite often you’ll never see another human.
+Also no brown bears, so no threats to your well-being, which is a plus.

-If you take the short bush plane flight to the Island from Ketchikan (which is the route most clients prefer), at a cost of about $300 round trip, you’ll will land at the dock, be met and be escorted to your cabin, along with your luggage.
+If you take the short bush plane flight to the Island from Ketchikan (which is the route most clients prefer), at a cost of about $450-$550 round trip, you’ll will land at the dock, be met and be escorted to your cabin, along with your luggage.
+The plane flight is mind boggling!
+Incredibly scenic a never to be forgotten ride.
 The cabins (really they are much more like nice apartments) are just five minutes away.
 It doesn’t get any easier.
 You are briefed during an orientation, given maps, given a detailed list of places and directions to fish, are loaned a vehicle for your use, and provided with a boat and motor, and crab traps and shrimp pots.
 All you pay for is the gas.
 Dungeness crab makes a wonderful dinner!
-Or take the ferry, or one of the regular commercial flights to the island – more costly but less weather-dependent.
+Or take the ferry which is less weather dependent; or one of the regular commercial flights to the island – commercial flights are more costly but less weather-dependent.
+ASK US FOR OUR TRAVEL INFO SHEETS ONCE YOU BOOK!!!!!

 Buy your food on arrival.
 There’s a store within a 5-minute drive, although there is a much larger grocery store in Klawock with better pricing.
 The dock where your boat is moored is a 5-minute walk from your cabins.